szilard/h2o-scoring--OLD/README.md

 Get [Java code](2-pojo) (POJO) and use that for scoring from Java.

-Problem: Cannot compile the code due to [bug](https://0xdata.atlassian.net/browse/PUBDEV-1395).
+Problem: Cannot compile the code (for GBM) due to [bug](https://0xdata.atlassian.net/browse/PUBDEV-1395).

 #### 2.